-India’s Look East Policy (LEP) signifies a strategic shift in its international political, economic, and military relationships.
-Regional integration of its Northeast Region (NER) with the countries in East, Southeast and South Asia may potentially generate economic dividends to the region.
-However, there are formidable challenges in realizing the potentials.
+India's Look East Policy (LEP) signifies a strategic shift in its international political, economic, and military relationships.
+Regional integration of its Northeast Region (NER) with the countries in East, Southeast, and South Asia may potentially generate economic dividends to the region.
+However, there are formidable challenges in realising the potentials.
 The proposed infrastructure projects, if completed with no further delay, will go a long way in improving connectivity with the neighbouring countries.
 However, improving connectivity within the region and with the rest of the country is also very important.
 Further, it would require a comprehensive long-term plan with well-defined projects for developing industries and services including education, health and tourism.
 Building infrastructure, ensuring socio-political stability and ecological balance, and improving the quality of institutions would be a major part of this plan.

 Baruah, S. 2004.
 Between South and Southeast Asia: Northeast India and the Look East Policy.
 CENISEAS Papers 4.

 Bezbaruah, M. P., Sarma, A. 2009.
 Industry in the Development Perspective of North East India.
 Dialogue, Volume 10, No. 3 (March).

 Bhaumik, S. 2007.
 Explaining India's silence over Burma.
 BBC News, 26 September (http://news.bbc.co.uk/2/hi/south_asia/7013975.stm, accessed on Friday, September 1, 2017)